galaxyproject/galaxy-helm/README.md

 * v6 replaces the [Zalando Postgres
   operator](https://github.com/zalando/postgres-operator) with
   [CloudNativePG](https://cloudnative-pg.io/) operator for Postgres.
-This decision was made because CloudNativePG is a [CNCF](https://www.cncf.io/) project, has increasing popularity, and the avoidance of StatefulSets makes management easier.
+This decision was made because CloudNativePG is meant to become a [CNCF](https://www.cncf.io/) project, has increasing popularity, and the avoidance of StatefulSets makes management easier.
 However, there is no direct upgrade path from Zalando to CloudNativePG.
 Therefore, **simply upgrading the Galaxy Helm chart could result in your existing database being deleted and possible data loss**.

   We recommend first creating a [logical backup](https://github.com/zalando/postgres-operator/blob/master/docs/administrator.md#logical-backups)